ppolg/thesis_code/README.md

 ### find_SD:

-•	Compares and contrasts different methodologies of detecting and picking up RBSs.
+Compares and contrasts different methodologies of detecting and picking up RBSs.
 Tests include consecutive purines with/without mismatch, and different pairings to anti-SD.
 Also contains random controls.
 Plots QC figures including deltaG and distance to RBS.

 ### qRT_analysis:
-•	contains code related to brief analysis of qRT-PCR of RofZ KD.
+Contains code related to brief analysis of qRT-PCR of RofZ KD.

 ### mycopore_init:
-•	contains themes, colours, plotting settings, shorthands etc.
+Contains themes, colours, plotting settings, shorthands etc.